s1Jh/osupp/README.md

 ## How to play

-Just like the game it's cloning, the main point of notOsu is to click circles which appear on you screen at the right time to the rhythm of music.
+Just like the game it's replicating, the main point of notOsu is to click circles which appear on you screen at the right time to the rhythm of music.
 There are three types of gameplay objects.

 The simplest of these are the humble notes.
 They appear as circles on screen To hit a note, simply move your cursor over